Autism (ASD) & Hypersensitivity

 Reading time: 2 minutes

-The challenge of sensory overload: Why your brain is Eexhausted
+The challenge of sensory overload: why your brain is exhausted

 If you are on the autism spectrum, your brain processes sensory information with particular intensity.
 What others consider background noise can feel like a physical assault to you.
 This hypersensitivity keeps your sympathetic nervous system (survival mode) in constant alert, often leading to exhaustion or shutdown.